ohad1s/Python-Chat/README.md

 ## How to run the project
-Enter the project directory, open cmd (windows) or terminal (linux) through project's path and run the following commands: python3 Server.py
-Then for any client you want  to connect run the following commands: python3 Client.py
 For the project we used tkinter and tqdm (python libraries). so first of all make sure you have them: